From Doubt to Habit: My Journey from Skeptic to Frequent Journaling

 Just Start Writing

-The most important thing about journaling isn't having the perfect tools or system, it's simply starting.
-You don't need that fancy leather-bound notebook or that expensive fountain pen.
-A simple notes app on your phone or a basic text editor on your computer is more than enough to begin your journey.
-The tools can come later, once you understand what you actually need from your journaling practice.
+Simply starting to journal any time and anywhere is the biggest step you can take towards being more reflective and insightful.
+You don't need that fancy leather-bound notebook or that expensive software.
+The notes app that came with your phone or a basic text editor on your computer is more than enough to begin your journey.

 Breaking Free from Performance Journaling